Research Robots Humanoid Applications Industries Technology Contact

 What is the "500% Shock Load" capacity?

-This is a safety factor specification.
-It means the drive can withstand a momentary torque spike up to five times its rated nominal torque without sustaining structural damage.
-This is crucial for mobile robots that might crash into an obstacle or undergo an Emergency Stop (E-Stop) event, where the momentum of the load violently tries to back-drive the gearbox.
+This safety factor means the drive can handle a sudden torque spike—up to five times its rated torque—without any structural damage.
+It's a game-changer for mobile robots that might crash into obstacles or hit an Emergency Stop (E-Stop), where the load's momentum tries to violently back-drive the gearbox.

 Can cycloidal drives be back-driven?

-Generally, cycloidal drives with high reduction ratios (above 30:1) are difficult to back-drive due to internal friction and mechanical advantage.
-This acts as a passive brake, holding the AGV in place on slight inclines when power is cut.
-However, they are not strictly self-locking like some worm gears, so a dedicated electromechanical brake is still recommended for safety.
+High-ratio cycloidal drives (above 30:1) are tough to back-drive thanks to internal friction and mechanical advantage.
+They work like a passive brake, keeping AGVs steady on gentle inclines even without power.
+That said, they're not fully self-locking like some worm gears, so grab a dedicated electromechanical brake for extra safety.

 Are they compatible with standard servo and stepper motors?

-Yes.
-Manufacturers typically provide adapter plates and clamping couplings to interface with standard NEMA or metric servo motor shafts.
-The input shaft of the cycloidal drive is designed to accept high RPM input (often up to 4000-5000 RPM) typical of modern brushless DC motors.
+Yep.
+Manufacturers include adapter plates and clamping couplings to hook up with standard NEMA or metric servo motor shafts.
+The input shaft is built for high RPMs (up to 4000-5000 RPM) from today's brushless DC motors.

 How does temperature affect performance?